Chart Color Schemes

 Moonee Beach is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Moonee Beach dwelling structure, as per the latest Census, consisted of 90.2% houses and 9.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Moonee Beach was at 39.3%, similar to Non-Metro NSW.
-The remaining dwellings were either mortgaged (40.8%) or rented (19.8%).
-The median monthly mortgage repayment in the area was $1,965, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure was recorded at $450, compared to Non-Metro NSW's $330.
-Nationally, Moonee Beach's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Moonee Beach dwellings, as per the latest Census, consisted of 90.2% houses and 9.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Moonee Beach was at 39.3%, with mortgaged dwellings at 40.8% and rented ones at 19.8%.
+The median monthly mortgage repayment was $1,965, above Regional NSW's average of $1,733.
+Median weekly rent in Moonee Beach was $450, higher than Regional NSW's $330.
+Nationally, Moonee Beach's mortgage repayments were higher at $1,965 compared to Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing